vanbako/henad/README.md

 ## 🛠️ Prototype 1 Notes
 - Platform: **ULX3S FPGA boards**
+- One ULX3S board per module and for the board-archon
 - The kairos unit is in the same fpga
 - Target frequencies:
   - lygos: **25 MHz**